-10-9B-11: OPEN SPACE AND UNBUILDABLE AREA:
+10-9B-11: OPEN SPACE

 Open space and preserving the natural conditions are a fundamental aspect of the CE-3 zone.
-Open space is defined as land preserved in its natural state, and is designated as unbuildable.
-Unbuildable area is defined as land that can be publicly or privately help and that must be left in its natural state, except for those uses outlined in 10-9B-11-3.
+Open space is defined as land preserved in its natural state, and is designated as unbuildable, except for those uses outlined in 10-9B-11-3.
 In the CE-3 code, there are three general categories of open space: land with public access, private land left in its natural state, land deemed unbuildable due to natural constraints.